-Walking back, I saw the usual sight of poverty and those who sitting on the sides of the street, setting aside all pride to ask strangers for a measly dollar or some leftover food.
+Walking back, I saw the usual sight of poverty and those who are sitting on the sides of the street, setting aside all pride to ask strangers for a measly dollar or some leftover food.
 I always feel terrible walking past, especially if the individual is in actual need and I know I have the means to help them but choose not to for whatever reason.
 But out of anyone on the streets, they are the ones who I connect with and can relate to the most.
-I walked by a few individuals before looking down at a girl, a traveler, one who seemed like she had been stuck for some time, who definitely was in need of help.
+I walked by a few individuals before looking down at a girl, a traveler, one who seemed like she had been stuck for some time, who definitely needed help.
 Maybe even just a hug.
-She held her head low and I could she was at rock bottom.
+She held her head low, and I could see she was at rock bottom.
 She had a sign that read, “Looking for a miracle.”

 So when I got to 2 Bros. $1 Pizza, instead of just a few slices, I ordered a whole cheese pie and a single mushroom slice for myself.
 As I ate my first slice of pizza, the man sitting next to me looked over and said something about making sure I didn’t get myself all greasy or something as he stood up to leave.
-To be honest, I really wasn’t paying attention being that I was so hungry.
-However, a few seconds later, he came back with a pile of napkins, setting them down next to my box.
-I thanked him, smiled, he smiled, nodded and said, “You’re welcome.”
+To be honest, I really wasn’t paying attention to what he said because I was so hungry, however, a few seconds later, he came back with a pile of napkins, setting them down next to my box.
+I thanked him, smiled, he smiled, nodded, and said, “You’re welcome.”
 It felt good.
 It was that simple human connection we all thrive on.

-I quickly finished two more slices, opened up my camera bag and pulled out a marker.
+I quickly finished two more slices, opened up my camera bag, and pulled out a marker.
 The words from the girl’s sign had hit me.
 “A LITTLE SLICE OF MIRACLE,” I wrote and off I went.
-My plan was to deliver this pizza to everyone I had passed on my journey here, especially to the girl with the sign, who had partially inspired this evening’s endeavor.
+I planned to deliver this pizza to everyone I had passed on my journey here, especially to the girl with the sign, who had partially inspired this evening’s endeavor.
 I made it my mission to find this girl and answer her call for a miracle.
 But first, I was off to deliver pizza to Bill.

-So I followed their directions, but again, to no avail.
-I couldn’t find her anywhere.
-But as I walked around the corner, another man stopped me as he was making huge bubbles.
+So I followed their directions, but again, to no avail — I couldn’t find the miracle girl anywhere, but as I walked around the corner, another man stopped me as he was making huge bubbles.
 “Hey man, come join me for some bubble love,” he said.
-So that’s exactly what I did.
+So that’s what I did.
 His name was Ed.
-He had lost his job a few years back and decided to spread love through bubbles for a living instead.
-And what a great job he did.
-I needed this.
-A break from my mission, even if it was for just a minute.
-A girl stopped to laugh and take photos and I convinced her to come and blow bubbles with us.
+He had lost his job a few years back and decided to spread love through bubbles for a living instead — and what a great job he did.
+I needed this — a break from my mission, even if it was for just a minute.
+A girl stopped to laugh and take photos, and I convinced her to come and blow bubbles with us.
 She did.
 Once again, that essential human connection.
 It was so easy, how could people lose this?

 We introduced ourselves as we parted ways.
-Catherine was he name.
+Catherine was her name.
 I explained to her my mission as she smiled.
-She hadn’t seen the girl but wished me luck on my endeavor.
+Catherine hadn’t seen the girl but wished me luck on my endeavor.
 I decided to head into the park to see if she had migrated there.
 Nothing.